flavioquadros/openavem/docs/configuration.md

 - *return_splits* : bool
     - If True, return emissions per aircraft type, country of departure, or country of arrival, according to `split_job`.
 The default is `False`.

-- *save_splits* : bool
-    - If True and `save_emissions` is also True, save emissions per aircraft type, country of departure, or country of arrival, according to `split_job`.
-The default is `True`.

 ## Output files